Role of volatility mixing in wealth condensation transition: Introduction

 \section{Introduction}

-Heavy-tailed wealth distributions are a hallmark of socioeconomic inequality, and the tail exponent $\gamma$ plays a central role in determining the degree of concentration.
-In the context of wealth dynamics, Bouchaud and M{\'e}zard~\cite{bouchaud2000wealth} (BM) established a paradigmatic framework showing that the stationary wealth distribution exhibits a power-law tail whose exponent $\gamma$ depends only on the ratio between interaction strength and squared volatility, $\Lambda \equiv 2J/\beta^2$ (see Fig.~\ref{fig1}), both in the mean-field (MF) case and Erd\H{o}s--R{\'e}nyi (ER) networks~\cite{Erdos:1959:pmd}.
-This framework suggests that the condensation transition, signaled by $\gamma\le 2$, is governed by a single control parameter.
+Heavy-tailed wealth distributions are the hallmark of socioeconomic inequality, where the tail exponent $\gamma$ plays a central role in determining the degree of concentration.
+In the context of wealth dynamics, Bouchaud and M{\'e}zard~\cite{bouchaud2000wealth} (BM) established a paradigmatic framework, in which the stationary wealth distribution exhibits a power-law tail exponent $\gamma$ that depends only on the ratio of interaction strength to squared volatility, $\Lambda \equiv 2J/\beta^2$ (see Fig.~\ref{fig1}), both in the mean-field (MF) case and Erd\H{o}s--R{\'e}nyi (ER) networks~\cite{Erdos:1959:pmd}.
+This framework suggests that the condensation transition of wealth dynamics, signaled by $\gamma\le 2$, is governed by a single control parameter.

 However, real systems are rarely homogeneous: individuals may differ not only in growth rates but also in volatility.
-Although heterogeneity in growth has been studied~\cite{bernard2026mean,hur2025anomaly}, the effect of heterogeneous volatility remains largely unexplored.
-This is important because volatility represents intrinsic fluctuations in wealth and may interact with the network structure in ways that cannot be reduced to a single effective parameter.
+Although heterogeneity in growth has been studied~\cite{bernard2026mean,hur2026anomaly}, the effect of heterogeneous volatility remains largely unexplored.
+This is also important because volatility represents intrinsic fluctuations in wealth and can interact with the network structure in ways that cannot be reduced to a single effective parameter.

-In this paper, we study how volatility configuration affects wealth distribution and condensation in the BM model.
-Using a stochastic block model (SBM), we tune the mixing between high- and low-volatility groups while keeping degree statistics nearly unchanged.
+In this paper, we investigate the effect of volatility mixing on the tail exponent of wealth distributions and the condensation transition in the BM model.
+In the context of a stochastic block model (SBM), we tune the mixing between high- and low-volatility groups while keeping degree statistics nearly unchanged.
 This allows us to isolate the volatility configuration effect itself.

-We show that the effective tail exponent is determined not only by $\Lambda$ but also by how volatility is allocated on the network.
-In particular, mixing between nodes with different volatility induces a neutralization of group-wise effective tail exponents, lowers the aggregate effective tail exponent, and can drive the system across the condensation threshold $\gamma_{\rm c}=2$.
+We show that the effective tail exponent ($\hat{\gamma}$) is determined not only by the ratio $\Lambda$ but also by the allocation of volatility in the network.
+In particular, mixing between nodes with different volatility induces the neutralization of group-wise effective tail exponents, lowers the aggregate effective tail exponent, and eventually drives the system to the threshold $\gamma_{\rm c}=2$ for a condensation transition [see Fig.~\ref{fig1}].
 These results identify volatility configuration as an additional control mechanism for condensation in nonequilibrium networked systems.